 ZooTeens can also help with special events throughout the year such as Farm Day, Hoots and Howls, and the Great Backyard Bird Count.

 Teens should create a profile and submit an application through MyImpact, the Zoo’s volunteer management system.
-Applicants must also ask two adult non-family members to submit recommendation forms.
+Applicants must complete ALL application steps in order to be considered for the ZooTeen Program.

 Becoming a ZooTeen is a one-year commitment.
 Volunteers are expected to complete a minimum of 80 service hours during the year.
+This is broken into 3 semesters.

 Interviews are held in January for the Summer season and August for the Fall season.
 Applicants can choose an interview time through MyImpact.